SamCrouch/RH-front/README.md

 # The Authoritative Database of Real Housewives Quotes

-This App is a database that allows you to view, edit, and add to all of your favorite lines from Bravo's hit tv series.
+This App is a database that allows you to view, edit, and add all of your favorite lines from Bravo's hit tv series.

 ## Homepage